Cruz-pg/Swim-Analyzer-/README.md

 - Save swimmer context during a session so follow-up coaching gets more specific.
 - Ask follow-up questions after the initial analysis.
 - Download a Markdown report with the analysis, pose hints, swimmer profile, and chat transcript.
+- Suggested songs to play before a swimming race which will boost mood.

 ## Project Structure